Poulbi/compenhance/computerenhance.md

 ```
 They specify which 64k(2^16) segment you want to address.
 The can overlap.
 Offsets stay at 16 bits.
 Since they are shifted, you create 4bits boundaries.

 # 31. [Simulating Real Programs](https://www.computerenhance.com/p/simulating-real-programs)

 # 32. [Monday Q&A #8 (2023-04-17)](https://www.computerenhance.com/p/monday-q-and-a-8-2023-04-17)
+Overwriting insrtuctions is harder on x64 because of the agressive caching.
+The Frontend gathers instructions and the Backend executes them.
+Intel chips are made for backwards compatibility in software making old software faster.
+You cannot explicitly manage it, except on specific architectures (eg. ps3 cell processor).
+There are special instructions which affect the cache.
+If your code relies on a byte location in a register it can be affected by endianness.
+You can have a magic number in your file format to detect endianness.
+Little Endian is the default nowadays.
+A turing machine is a way to prove that you can do all computations you need.
+Useful for not leaving algorithmic "gaps".
+Not knowing the memory layout introduces a lot of complexity.
+Because there are less moving parts.

 # 33. [Other Common Instructions](https://www.computerenhance.com/p/other-common-instructions)
+There are arithmetic variants of instructions preserving the signed bit.
+Variations on arithmetic ops without writing back the result.
+Some ops are compacted instructions.

 # 34. [The Stack](https://www.computerenhance.com/p/the-stack)
+The `call` instruction affects the IP register and puts it on the stack.
+Calling conventions and ABIs are rules so code can operate with other code when it's ambiguous (eg. function parameters).

 # 35. [Monday Q&A #9 (2023-04-24)](https://www.computerenhance.com/p/monday-q-and-a-9-2023-04-24)
+You can spot memory access by brackets '[]'.
+Either a load/store or LEA  or prefetch.
+LEA does a load with a temp registers.
+You can use the stack as regular memory by saving `sp` (stack pointer) to a register and offsetting from it.
+A stack frame is a context view of a "call".

 # 36. [Performance Excuses Debunked](https://www.computerenhance.com/p/performance-excuses-debunked)
 # 37. [Estimating Cycles](https://www.computerenhance.com/p/estimating-cycles)
 # 38. [Monday Q&A #10 (2023-05-08)](https://www.computerenhance.com/p/monday-q-and-a-10-2023-05-08)